criztovyl/fediverse.org/README.md

+#Important Fork Note

+This fork removed the SQLite databases from Git, so don't do a `git pull` into an upstream repository!

+You can still pull this repo, but will need to back-up your databases beforehand and restore them afterwards:

+    cd data/dbs

+    # Backup
+    # Copy to keep git silent about changed/moved files
+    cp fedib.db{,.bak}
+    cp geodb.db{,.bak}

+    git pull

+    # Restore
+    mv fedib.db{.bak,}
+    mv geodb.db{.bak,}

 Fediverse.org
 =============

  Fediverse.org is an attempt to map all public nodes that are part of the GNU social Fediverse, in order to contribute to the growth of the community.
 We